get-fabric/fulfillment-integration-tests/README.md

 ## Fulfillment Integration Tests
 This repository contains a workflow that runs an [isolated fulfillment environment](https://github.com/get-fabric/fulfillment-integration) and calls the [flow monitor](https://github.com/get-fabric/fulfillment-flow-monitor) in order to verify sanity flow is working.
-The repository also includes a workflow that adds service to be a participant in `fulfillment-integration` and therefore a participant in the integration test

 ### Usage
 Every participating service updates [fulfillment-integration deployments folder](https://github.com/get-fabric/fulfillment-integration/tree/master/deployments) with its spec.
 The spec is generated and pushed by [update-fulfillment-integration]() step.
 Then in order to run the integration tests you just run the [integration-test](https://github.com/get-fabric/fulfillment-integration-tests-github-action/blob/main/.github/workflows/integration-test.yaml) step